 8.10 The Article and paragraph titles in this Agreement are only for purposes of convenience and do not form a part of this Agreement and will not be taken to qualify, explain, or affect any provision thereof.

-IN WITNESS WHEREOF, the Parties hereto have made and executed this Agreement on July ___, 2001 but effective as of the date set forth above on the first page hereof.
+IN WITNESS WHEREOF, the Parties hereto have made and executed this Agreement on ______ ___, 2001 but effective as of the date set forth above on the first page hereof.

 HILCORP ENERGY COMPANY ENRON NORTH AMERICA CORP.